Life Events - Termination

 U-M Health Plan, Dental, and Vision Plans

-University coverage for U-M Health Plan, the Dental plan, and the Vision plan, ends on the last day of the month that you terminate your employment.
+University coverage for U-M Health Plan, the Dental plan, and the Vision plan, ends on the last day of the month that you terminate your employment, unless your last day is the first day of the month, in which case your U-M health coverage ends that day.
 For example, if you terminate August 15, your U-M health plan coverage will end on August 31.
+If you terminate August 1, your U-M health plan coverage will end on August 1.

 The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) is a federal law that allows you to continue coverage at your own cost for up to 18 months.
 Following your termination, COBRA enrollment materials will be sent to your last known home address.
 Update your address with the university prior to your employment end date.
 Send an email to firstname.lastname@example.org or call the SSC Contact Center.
 See the COBRA section for more information.